pulumi/pulumi/docs/architecture/deployment-execution/resource-registration.md

 * If the request lacks a `provider` reference, the resource monitor will resolve a [default provider](default-providers) for the resource's package and version.
-* If the request registers a [multi-language component (MLC)](mlcs), the resource monitor will dispatch an appropriate [](pulumirpc.ResourceProvider.Construct) call to the MLC's provider and await the result.
+* If the request registers a [remote component](component-providers), the resource monitor will dispatch an appropriate [](pulumirpc.ResourceProvider.Construct) call to the component provider and await the result.
-* If the request does *not* register an MLC (a so-called *custom resource*, although this is in reality the default type of resource), the resource monitor will emit a `RegisterResourceEvent` and await a response.
+* If the request does *not* register a remote component (a so-called *custom resource*, although this is in reality the default type of resource), the resource monitor will emit a `RegisterResourceEvent` and await a response.
 * When a result is received (either in response to a [](pulumirpc.ResourceProvider.Construct) call or a `RegisterResourceEvent`), the resource monitor will marshal the result back into the gRPC wire format